-This apparatus takes copper as the standard sample and measures the specific heat capacity of iron and aluminum samples at 100 °C under two different cooling environments, i.e. forced convective cooling and natural cooling, enables students to understand the relationship between the cooling rate of metal and the cooling environment, and master the experimental method of measuring specific heat capacity of metal by cooling.
+This apparatus takes copper as the standard specimen and measures the specific heat capacity of iron and aluminum specimens at 100 °C under two different cooling environments, i.e. forced convective cooling and natural cooling, enables students to understand the relationship between the cooling rate of metal and the cooling environment, and master the experimental method of measuring specific heat capacity of metal by cooling.

 1. Learn to measure temperature using PT100 platinum resistance;

-2. Under forced convective cooling, measure specific heat capacity of iron and aluminum samples at 100 °C;
+2. Under forced convective cooling, measure specific heat capacity of iron and aluminum specimens at 100 °C;

-3. Under natural cooling, measure specific heat capacity of iron and aluminum samples at 100 °C.
+3. Under natural cooling, measure specific heat capacity of iron and aluminum specimens at 100 °C.

 The instruction manual contains experimental configurations, principles, step-by-step instructions, and examples of experiment results.
 Please click Experiment Theory and Contents to find more information about this apparatus.

 stable temperature > 200 °C

 temperature limiting 260 °C

 |Digital Ohm meter||0 ~ 199.99 Ω, resolution 0.01 Ω|